Kailash Mansarovar Tour Yatra

 Respectful Clothing:

-This Tour costs 1900 USD per person.
-The list of services included and excluded in this package is mentioned in the include/exclude section of this Tour Package.Â
+This tour costs 1900 USD per person.
+The include/exclude part of this Tour Package details the services that are included and excluded from this package.

 The distance, between Kedarnath and Kailash Mansarovar is 300 kilometers.
 Kedarnath, a Hindu pilgrimage destination nestled in the Garhwal Himalayas of Uttarakhand, India is known for the Kedarnath Temple dedicated to Lord Shiva.
 This temple is one of the twelve Jyotirlingas.
 Pilgrims embark on challenging treks to visit this temple situated at an elevation of 3,583 meters (11,755 feet) above sea level amidst mountain peaks and captivating scenery.